alexgshijan/System-Files/README.md

 ## Current system

-Currently the systems have been hosted on <https://solarportal.alexgs.co.uk> with the backend <https://solarportal-server.alexgs.co.uk>.
+Currently the systems have been hosted on <https://solarportal.alexgs.co.uk> with the backend available at <https://solarportal-server.alexgs.co.uk>.
 This is accessible via the WWW and my setup of the system can be used.
+They are currently hosted using cloudflare's free sites and serverless worker programs

 ## Setup